Note: This article was originally published October 30, 2024. It has been updated to include current benchmarks as of February 2026.

 The key trend is that as companies get larger, the typical HRBP is responsible for a higher number of employees.
 This is likely due to the efficiency and effectiveness improvements for HR teams that come with economies of scale.

 Given the hypothesis that there are likely some corporate skills and responsibilities that would take much longer to be disrupted by AI—and that HRBPs are one of the relatively “safe” jobs with regards to AI workforce disruption—we wanted to revisit these benchmarks.
-Now that 7 months have elapsed, let’s take a look at the latest FTEs-per-HRBP benchmarks to help validate or invalidate this perspective.
+Let’s take a look at the latest FTEs-per-HRBP benchmarks to help validate or invalidate this perspective.

 These findings capture 964 companies with at least 1 HRBP participating in Pave's dataset.
 And again, these benchmarks are only for HRBPs and do not include all of the members of the HR/People function.